prestonharberts/bib/Bible/isa33.md

 ###### 18
 > Your mind will recall the terror you experienced,
 > And you will ask yourselves, “Where is the scribe?
->  “ Where is the one who weighs the money?
+> “Where is the one who weighs the money?
->  “ Where is the one who counts the towers?”
+> “Where is the one who counts the towers?”
 ###### 19
 > You will no longer see a defiant people
 > Whose language you do not comprehend,